ywu20/sockemfia/README.md

 # sockemfia

-## By Sarah Leong, Yuqing Wu, pd 5
+## By Sarah Leong, Yuqing Wu, Andy Lin pd 5
 ## Description of Project

 ## A description as to how the project will be used (describe the user interface).